 We will tell any neighbours who we think may be affected by what you want to do.
 We will give them 21 days to make comments.
 It is always a good idea to advise your neighbours of your plans before you make an application.
 For some applications we may ask other Council Departments and other bodies for their views.

 Your application will also be available to view on this website.
-You can view all applications and appeals submitted to us using Planning Online.
+You can view all applications and appeals submitted to us using planning online

 We will deal with your application as quickly as possible.
 We try to deal with applications from householders within 8 weeks.
 Larger and more complicated applications can take longer.
 To find out how your application is progressing you can during office hours phone the number on your acknowledgement letter.
 Please have the reference number to handapplication.

 We assess your application, taking into account policy guidelines, site features and any comments made by people we have advised of your application.
-We decide whether to recommend that the application be approved or refused.
+We decide whether to recommend the application for approva or refusal.If your application is straightforward and meets our policies, the final decision will probably be made by the Director of Planning and Regeneration.
+Most applications (about 90%) are dealt with in this way.

 If your proposal is complex, there have been a substantial number of objections to it, or if there are serious problems which we have been unable to sort out, the decision on your application will usually be taken by the Planning Committee.
-If your application is straightforward and meets our policies, the final decision will probably be made by the Director of Planning and Regeneration.
-Most applications (about 90%) are dealt with in this way.

 If you are still unhappy you can appeal against the decision to the Planning Inspectorate.

-Last Updated : 1st March 2013
+Last Updated : 23rd December 2014